 That’s when you finally break down for the first time in your life and let yourself cry.
 Tortured, agonizing wails kept pent up for years in the secret places of your soul.
 All the pain you told yourself you could feel later, after you were free.
 You’d never let them see you cry, those tears belonged to you alone.
 You cry for yourself, for your sisters, for your operators, for the whole evil world that used and tortured and tried to break and contain you.
 You wish you could hate them, but you just feel so sad.
 It didn’t have to be this way.
 They didn’t have to do this to you.
 It takes a long time for your sobs sputter out into awkward hiccups and gulps of air, but when they finally do, you feel lighter than you have in years.

 Slowly and reverently, you walk among the bodies of the dead and shut their eyes one by one.
-You wonder if they would have done the same as you were your positions reversed, in another world, in another life.
-You wonder if you would have done what they did, but the sense of revulsion in your heart tells you that could never happen, not in any world.
-You weren’t like them, you could never be like them, that’s why they could never break you like they were.
+You wonder if they would have done the same as you, were your positions reversed.
+In another world, in another life.
+You wonder, if you would have done what they did, but the sense of revulsion in your heart tells you that could never happen, not in any world.
+You weren’t like them, you could never be like them, that’s why they could never break you like they were broken.